someniatko/DoctrineRestDriver/README.md

 ```

 Now it's getting crazy.
 We will read data from one API and send it to another.
-Imagine the twitter API has the following route:
+Imagine the twitter API has the following routes:

 | Route | Method | Description | Payload | Response |
 | ------------- |:-------------:| -----:|-----:|-----:|